felixhagspiel/webrtc-tutorial/client-js-tutorial.md

 Tadaaaaaa!
 Now you should see and hear your partner.

 Of course there are a ton of things left to be improved (first of all cross-browser-support), but I hope I could give you a first look inside WebRTC.
 Now go and build some awesome applications! :)

+If you find something not understandable or if you have some ideas on how to improve this tutorial, please write me an email to info@felixhagspiel.de or leave a comment.
+Thank you!